Everything You Need to Know About Flat Weft Hair Extensions

 Why Flat Wefts Are Ideal for Sewn-In Installations

 Flat wefts perform exceptionally well in sewn-in installations because their slim track sits comfortably against braided natural hair.
 The reduced bulk allows for multiple wefts to be layered without stiffness, making them ideal for clients seeking long-term wear.
 Sewn-in installations using flat wefts distribute weight evenly, reducing strain on the scalp.
-For a detailed breakdown of sewn-in techniques, Sewn-In Hair Extensions 101: Everything You Need to Know at https://www.fabulive.com/blogs/news/sewn-in-hair-extensions-101-everything-you-need-to-know provides comprehensive guidance.
+For technical depth, refer to Sewn-In Hair Extensions 101: Everything You Need to Know.

 Flat Wefts in Beaded and Hybrid Installations